Convective Flows in Sheared Packings of Spherical Particles

 \emph{Bulk primary flow profiles.---} To characterize the primary flow field, we first determine the bulk shear profile.
 To this aim, we design the initial conditions such that a vertical plane of black-colored tracer particles is embedded along one diameter of the cylinder, forming a rectangular sheet from the bottom to the free surface and spanning the full cylinder width [Fig.\,\ref{Fig2}(a)].
 After shearing the system for $210\,\text{s}$, we photograph the surface, then sequentially remove ${\sim}\, 2\,\text{mm}$ slices from the top and image each exposed layer.
 This procedure yields the deformed shape of the initially straight tracer line at each bulk height $h$ [Fig.\,\ref{Fig2}(b)], from which local angular displacements and velocity profiles $\omega(r)$ at various depths can be reconstructed; see Fig.\,\ref{Fig2}(c) and Refs.\,\cite{Fenistein03,Shaebani21}.
 These profiles are well described by an error function $\omega{=}\frac{\omega_0}{2}\left[1{-} \text{erf}\left(\frac{r{-}R_c}{\delta}\right)\right]$, allowing extraction of the axial angular velocity $\omega_0$ (inset of panel c) and the center position $R_c$ and width $\delta$ of the shear zone (panel d).
-Notably, $\omega_0$ is small even near the rotating base due to slip at the bottom boundary, and decays rapidly with $h$, following a Gaussian trend \cite{Cheng06, Madani21}.
+Notably, $\omega_0$ is small even near the rotating base due to slip at the bottom boundary.
+Moreover, the bulk angular velocity decays rapidly with $h$.
+The quantitative difference between the profile at $h\,{=}\,10\,\text{mm}$ and those at larger heights is evident in Fig.\,\ref{Fig2}(c).
+The reduction of angular velocity with increasing $h$ is distinctly nonuniform.
+Starting from $h\,{=}\,0$, the shear zone shifts quickly toward the cylinder axis, accompanied by a rapid decrease in rotation speed.
+For heights above $h\, {=}\,20\,\text{mm}$, however, the rate of change slows markedly.
+As shown in the inset of Fig.\,\ref{Fig2}(c), the rapid decay of axial angular velocity with $h$ follows a Gaussian trend \cite{Cheng06,Madani21}.

 Comparing $R_c$ and $\delta$ in our setup with known results in similar but rough-bottom geometries--- where the behavior is well captured by $h{=}H{-}R_c\big[1{-}\frac{R_s}{R_c} \big(1{-}(\frac{H}{R_s})^{5/2}\big)\big]^{2/5}$ and $\delta{\sim}h^{\beta}$ ($0.5{<}\beta {<}1$) \cite{Fenistein03,Unger04,Torok07}--- reveals significant deviations in $R_c$ and $\delta$ due to slip [Fig.\,\ref{Fig2}(d)].
 We confirm this through numerical minimization of energy dissipation using a variational approach \cite{Unger04,Torok07,Shaebani21,Madani21, Unger07}, showing that reduced bottom friction--- characterized by an effective friction $\mu_\text{rel}{=}\mu_\text{bottom}^\text{eff}{/}\mu_\text{bulk}^\text{eff}$--- shifts $R_c$ inward [Fig.\,\ref{Fig2}(e)].
 As shown in Fig.\,\ref{Fig2}(f), shear zone broadening due to slip enhances with filling height--- which increases shear rate asymmetry across the flanks, an essential ingredient for the emergence of convection.
 These results justify our choice of a smooth-bottom setup to access broader shear zones and thereby amplify the secondary flow signatures.